trevorskey/qmk_firmware/readme.md

 This is a keyboard firmware based on the [tmk\_keyboard firmware](https://github.com/tmk/tmk_keyboard) with some useful features for Atmel AVR and ARM controllers, and more specifically, the [OLKB product line](https://olkb.com), the [ErgoDox EZ](https://ergodox-ez.com) keyboard, and the [Clueboard product line](https://clueboard.co).

+## Fork Notes

+This is a fork of the official repository _and_ the MassDrop repository for the express purpose of fixing issues with the MassDrop Shift keyboard.

+At present, support for the MassDrop Shift keyboard is only present in the MassDrop repository, and that is based on a very old version of QMK.
+The default branch of this fork is currently based on this one working repository.

+### Disclaimers

+* I am but one man, and I have a day job.
+I also have much to learn about this codebase.
+So work here will be slow.
+That said, I also use this keyboard for my day job.
+So annoyances are more likely to be dealt with swiftly.
+* The Drop Shift keyboard is my only programmable keyboard, so I won't be making updates/fixes with other keyboards in mind yet.
+* I have thus far never used the online configurator tool, so all of my initial updates will not have this in mind.
+Eventually I do plan to make sure my changes work with the configurator tools.

+### Priorities

+These are the items I currently have on my list to fix or update.

+* The LED indicators are not separate from the whole keyboard LED effects, causing them to disappear.
+[FIXED]
+  * Setting the indicator color should be possible in the keymap config.
+* Scroll Lock doesn't seem to work, not even for the indicator LED.
+* Fix the USB so the keyboard is compatible with my KVM switch.
+* Add a visual countdown when pressing the DFU mode button.

 ## Documentation

 * [See the official documentation on docs.qmk.fm](https://docs.qmk.fm)